Oscar F. Moore

 He was admitted to the bar in 1838 and commenced practice in Portsmouth, Ohio, in 1839.

 He served as member of the state house of representatives in 1850 and 1851.

 He served as member of the state senate in 1852 and 1853.

-Moore was elected as an Opposition Party candidate to the Thirty-fourth Congress (March 4, 1855 – March 3, 1857).
+Moore was elected as an Anti-Nebraska candidate to the Thirty-fourth Congress (March 4, 1855 – March 3, 1857).

 He was an unsuccessful candidate for reelection in 1856 to the Thirty-fifth Congress.

 He served as lieutenant colonel and later as colonel of the Thirty-third Regiment, Ohio Volunteer Infantry, during the Civil War.

 He resumed the practice of his profession in Portsmouth, Ohio.

 He died at Waverly, Ohio, June 24, 1885.

 He was interred in Greenlawn Cemetery, Portsmouth, Ohio.